adstriegel/cse30264-fa25-class/cp1/part1.md

    * Look up how images are specified in HTML to figure out the syntax.
    * You may want to use a wide variety of tools to help with both identifying the reference as well as the URL.
    * It may be helpful to create a temporary directory for staging and downloading content.
 * All images should be downloaded to a local directory that follows the structures of `logs\SiteID\date-time` where the `logs` directory was specified as a startup argument, the date is the date in the syntax of `YYYY-MM-DD` with Y=year, M-month, D=day with zero padding being included.
-The time field is `HH:MM:SS` where H=Hour, M=Minute, and S=Seconds, also zero padded.
+The time field is `HH-mm-SS` where H=Hour, m=Minute, and S=Seconds, also zero padded.
 The SiteID is drawn from the initial request and should be set by the client.
    * You may assume for Part 1 that the SiteID is set correctly by the client.
    * You may assume that the minimum gap between any requests is spaced by at least one second.
    * It is up to you how best to capture the time and when would be appropriate to do so.
    * You may also presume that all images will be uniquely named.
    * The site ID sub-directory may exist.
 If not, you should create it.
+   * The date-time format will end up being `YYYY-MM-DD-HH-mm-SS` altogether.
 * The returned result code can be one of three results:
    * 200 YES SiteID date-time - This means that there was content found with the advertising string and that images were logged.
 The SiteID is listed as well as the date-time string (this should match with the directory that was created).
    * 200 NO - This means that there was no content found with the advertising string.
 No images should be logged.